LIT-Protocol/lit-services-docs/docs/share-modal/upgradingFromv2.md

 ]
 ```

 New **Unified Access Control Conditions** format far same condition as above.
-Note the addition of the `chain` property.
+Note the addition of the `conditionType` property.

 ```
 const unifiedAccessControlConditions = [